awesomemotive/wp-simple-pay-lite/readme.txt

 WP Simple Pay is a _standalone_ payments plugin that connects Stripe with WordPress.
 Since it’s not an add-on, no other plugins are required.
 Simply set up a payment form and start accepting credit cards on your WordPress site.

 It’s no secret that we believe [Stripe](https://stripe.com/) is the best payment processor.
-Stripe many languages, countries and currencies.
+Stripe supports many languages, countries and currencies.
 [Check support for your country](https://stripe.com/global).

 [Stripe Checkout](https://stripe.com/payments/checkout) is a drop-in payments flow designed to drive conversion.
 It’s built for desktop, tablet, and mobile devices.
 It’s continuously tested and updated to offer a frictionless payment experience.
 It’s also PCI DSS compliant and SCA-ready without any changes to your website.